What is the difference between a primary and a secondary antibody? What does the secondary antibody bind to?

 What does a secondary antibody do?

 Secondary antibodies are used for the indirect detection of a target to which a specific primary antibody is first bound.
 The secondary antibody must have specificity both for the antibody species as well as the isotype of the primary antibody being used.
 Also, a secondary antibody generally has a detectable tag or other label facilitating the detection or purification:

 - Enzyme conjugates like alkaline phosphatase (AP)

 - Horseradish peroxidase (HRP),

-- Fluorescent conjugates like Alexa Fluor, DyLight, Fluorescein (FITC),
+- Fluorescent conjugates like Alexa Fluor (AF), DyLight, Fluorescein (FITC),

 What are the advantages of indirect detection by secondary antibodies ?